List of mountains of the British Isles by height

-This is a list of mountains in Britain and Ireland by height and by prominence.
+This article provides access to lists of mountains in Britain and Ireland by height and by prominence.
+(See Lists of mountains below.)
 Height and prominence are the most important metrics for the classifications of mountains by the UIAA; with isolation a distant third criterion.
 The list is sourced from the Database of British and Irish Hills ("DoBIH") for peaks that meet the consensus height threshold for a mountain, namely 600 m; the list also rules out peaks with a prominence below 30 m and thus, the list is therefore precisely a list of the 2,756 Simms in the British Isles (as at October 2022).
 Many classifications of mountains in the British Isles consider a prominence between 30-150 m as being a "top", and not a mountain; however, using the 30 m prominence threshold gives the broadest possible list of mountains.
 For a ranking of mountains with a higher prominence threshold use: